-In this connection, the Hospital Safety Index (HSI) has been developed by the Pan American Health Organization (PAHO) and a group of Caribbean and Latin American experts as a tool to gauge the overall level of safety of a hospital or health facility in emergency situations (PAHO, 2015).
+In this connection, the Pan American Health Organization (PAHO) and a group of Caribbean and Latin American experts as a tool to gauge the overall level of safety of a hospital or health facility in emergencies (PAHO, 2015) have developed the Hospital Safety Index (HSI).
 The HSI not only estimates the operational capacity of a hospital during and after an emergency, but it provides ranges that help authorities determine which hospitals most urgently need actions to improve their safety and functionality.
 Determining the HSI scores is an innovative way of managing risk in the health sector and OIC countries should join the efforts of measuring safety of health facilities and strengthening them accordingly.